 Doctors also need to review their initial employment packages for their tail coverage benefits, which may or may not be paid for by the employer, partially or in full, depending on the package.
-Tail insurance usually costs between 200-250% of the expiring premium, so it’s critical to consult with an independent insurance advisor who can explain your options before you decide to change jobs, Max explains.
+Tail insurance usually costs between 200-250% of the expiring premium, so it’s critical to consult with an independent insurance insurance broker who can explain your options before you decide to change jobs, Max explains.

 To see the full article, click here.